 - By 2023, roughly 8 billion devices will provide voice assistants.

-Why are retailers interested in voice search?
+Why are online business owners interested in voice search?

 Businesses can take advantage of voice search in several ways, from allowing customers to find a product they want wherever they are to providing more options for personalizing their shopping experience.
 Even though customers aren’t yet using voice search for making regular purchases (only 10% use voice search every day, while 50% never have), this doesn’t mean businesses should overlook the power of voice search.

 According to BrightLocal, 58% of consumers have used voice search to find information about a local business like office hours or directions.
 A survey conducted by Narvar also found that 51% use voice searches to research products before buying.
 It’s therefore critical for your brand to make certain information about the business and its products available for voice search.

 It’s especially noteworthy that both retailers and e-commerce brands that are embracing voice searches now have an advantage over their competitors.
 Many companies do not yet support voice search, leading to voice search users finding the brand or product of those that do first.
 This means you could use voice search to gently nudge consumers toward discovering (and buying) your products over those of your competitors.

 How will voice search change the way people shop for products online?